rajat2502/StandNote/README.md

 - [x] Remove the Distraction of Note-Taking
 - [x] Reduce Ineffective Meetings
-- [x] Help People Do Their Best Work
+- [x] Works with all video conferencing tools - Google meet, Zoom, and more
 - [x] Get MoM for any online and offline meeting
 - [x] Automatically creates a meeting summary after each meeting
 - [x] Share and edit the generated MoMs